Year 2 sats articles

 Many primary-school pupils in Northern Ireland and Scotland are assessed every year using InCAS tests.
 We explain what’s involved.

 Primary grammar glossary for parents

 Do you know the difference between the subject and the subjunctive?
 Can you identify a relative clause or find a phrase?
 From active voice to verb tense, TheSchoolRun's primary-school grammar glossary offers a complete guide to all the grammatical concepts children are taught in EYFS, KS1 and KS2 English.
 As well as basic definitions we offer more detailed explanations, teachers' tips and examples for each grammar term.

-All Year 2 children in England take KS1 SATs in May.
+Year 2 children in England may take KS1 SATs in May.
 Here's what parents need to know about the English and maths assessments in Y2.

 Primary-school grading system explained for parents